-- objs (tuple of objects) The Python objects to display, or if raw=True raw svg data to display. - raw (bool) Are the data objects raw data or Python objects that need to be formatted before display? [default: False] - metadata (dict (optional)) Metadata to be associated with the specific mimetype output. - IPython.display.publish\display\data(data, metadata=None, source=None, \, transient=None, \\kwargs) Publish data and metadata to all frontends.
+- \objs (object) The Python objects to display, or if raw=True raw svg data to display. - raw (bool) Are the data objects raw data or Python objects that need to be formatted before display? [default: False] - metadata (dict (optional)) Metadata to be associated with the specific mimetype output.

+IPython.display.publish\display\data(data, metadata=None, source=None, \, transient=None, \\kwargs) Publish data and metadata to all frontends.